May is Mental Health Awareness Month

 The role self-care plays in mental health

 Self-care is simply practicing personal healthy habits that are crucial to how you function as an individual.
+These habits will be different for everyone – some may choose to go for a run, some will snuggle with their pet.
+There is no right or wrong way to practice self-care, you just have to find what works best for you and your mental health.
 Though we all experience daily stressors, everyone experiences different levels and handles it differently, as well.
 Taking the time to decompress and practice self-care has many benefits, including greater focus, mood, and stress relief.

 If you are feeling burnout, stress and unfocused, don’t leave let these feelings manifest!
 When your abilities become worn, your skills aren’t as sharp, you’re losing focus and sleep, which makes you even more stressed.
 If you are experiencing these symptoms, you may want to focus your attention on some healthy self-care tips.